5 International SEO best practices for global expansion

 2. Translation, translation, translation

-If you’re expanding to a global market, its important that you know what the most widely spoken language of the audience you’re targeting is.
+If you’re expanding to a global market, you must know what the most widely spoken language of the audience you’re targeting is.
 Even better if you know how to speak and write in it proficiently as well!

 Its not enough to just assume that everywhere will speak English, or that Google Translate can just bridge that language barrier for you.